jupyter-governance/jupyter-foundation-governing-board/doc/about.md

 ## Our Mission

-The Jupyter Foundation exists to ensure that Jupyter’s community has the resources it needs to build sustainable, reliable, and impactful technology.
+The Jupyter Foundation exists to ensure that Project Jupyter has the resources it needs to build sustainable, reliable, and impactful technology.

 ## What is the Foundation’s problem to solve?